mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 ### Colorism

-* Within minority ethnic groups in the US, darker skinned people tend to earn less money and face more severe discrimination than lighter skinned members of the same racial group.
+* Within minority ethnic groups in the US, darker-skinned people tend to earn less money and face more severe discrimination than lighter-skinned members of the same racial group.
-  * Applies to blacks, latinos, Philipinos, and others.
+  * Applies to blacks, Latinos, Philipinos, and others.
-* Colorism dates back to the age of slavery, when slaveowners ascribed higher intelligence to and paid more for lighter-skinned slaves.
+* Colorism dates back to the age of slavery when slaveowners ascribed higher intelligence to and paid more for lighter-skinned slaves.

 >American Negroes recognize no color line in or out of the race, and they will in the end punish the man who attempts to establish it.